Objects and Algorithms

 IV.
 Learning Objectives

-- Implement object-oriented programming methodologies including the use of various data structures via dynamic or static memory allocation.
+- Implement object-oriented programming techniques including the use and development of various data structures via dynamic or static memory allocation.

-- Analyze algorithmic complexity using discrete mathematical metrics such as Big-O notation.
+- Classify the algorithmic complexity of functions or discrete code blocks with iteration by using discrete mathematical metrics such as Big-O notation.

-- Analyze and implement sorting and searching algorithms to solve advanced programming problems involving data structures such as binary trees and tables.
+- Implement sorting and searching algorithms involving data structures such as binary trees and tables to solve programming problems and analyze the results.

-- Apply introductory distributed algorithms through the use of parallel schemes.
+- Implement distributed and multi-threaded algorithms through the use of parallel schemes to solve problems and analyze the results.

 V. Academic Integrity and Student Conduct